The Department of Teacher Education and Leadership Studies offers teaching licenses in the following areas:

 - Integrated Social Studies Education

 - Multi-age Education - (Pre-kindergarten through grade twelve).
-For teaching in a curriculum area named on the teaching license.
-Students may choose from:
+The successful candidate will teach learners in one of the following curriculum areas named on the teaching license including:

 - Special Education - (Intervention specialist, kindergarten through grade twelve).
 For teaching learners with Mild/Moderate Disabilities.